bgctw/logitnorm/README.md

 See the package vignette for an introduction.

 A simple example estimates distribution parameters from observation statistics of mode 0.7 and upper quantile 0.9.
-Next, the density is plotted for across a range of quantiles.
+Next, the density is computed and plotted across a range of quantiles.

 ```r